ehanderson/InstructureRC1/README.md

 The 'view data' button allows you to view the desired data output.

-Tests are currently being created to confirm accuracy so until they are launched, the rake console can be used to verify.
+Benchmark is currently running as a mini time test, view your server to verify.

-The development environment is currently set up for this app.
+The development environment is currently set up for this app as is the test; however, this is definitely NOT fully tested nor is it even close to be ready for production.
+This app is to demonstrate optimization of displaying the requested data.

 #### Future Features Coming Soon:

-- RSpec Tests
+- RSpec Testing
-- Validations for seed data
+- More validations data
+- Anything else that is requested!